Gopsee/WhereAmI/README.md

 # A part of Udacity Nanodegree
 ### Where Am I
-Localization of a mobile robot using ROS AMCL and Tele-Operation/Navigation Stack.
+Localization of a mobile robot using Adaptive Monte Carlo Localization Algorithm  in Mapped Environment.
+The Mobile Robot is equipped with RGB-D Camera and Hokuyo Lidar.

+### Description
+The project involves utilization of ROS AMCL package to accurately localize a mobile robot inside a map in the Gazebo simulation environments. pgm_map_creator ROS package is used to create a map of your Gazebo environment for the localization purpose.
+Tele-Operation/Navigation Stack is used to drive the robot within the Gazebo environment.
+Rviz is used for the visualization of the robot's perception modules.

 ### Basic Build Instructions
 1. Create a catkin Workspace